cyrillkuettel/ncnn-android-nanodet/README.md

 # ncnn-android-nanodet

+✔️ This project provides minor additions to the original project.
+✔️  Get detected Object's information not just in C++, but also in any Java Class.
+✔️  Upgraded Dependencies to AndroidX
+## All credit goes to the original author.

 The NanoDet object detection

 This is a sample ncnn android project, it depends on ncnn library and opencv